dddrrreee/cs140e-25win/labs/7-uart/README.md

 ```

 NOTE:
-  - The fake pi uses the `libpi/src/uart.c`: either make changes there
-    or
   - You might get different output if you do things differently than
     we do.
 If so, you should have agreement in a group that your
     output makes sense (and matches theirs!)